 If you worry they are sleeping too much, a visit to your local veterinarian will be able to put your mind at rest.

 I hope you have enjoyed our article and found it helpful.
-If you are looking for information on training your new furry friend, click here or if you are having trouble getting your puppy to sleep read this article.
+If you are looking for information on training your new furry friend, click here or if you are having trouble getting your puppy to sleep, we have useful tips that work, which you can read about here.